jrlmx/sourdough/README.md

 Interactive ("interact:") mode will allow you to interact with any cli as you normally would.
 Normal mode (the default - no prefix) simply echos the output without any prompts - this may cause issues with some CLIs that require user interaction.

+The -shout flag will override the "quiet:" and force output to be displayed (useful for debugging).

 ## Hooks

 You can use the -hooks flag to view the available hooks for user defined commands.